-Base salary increases are determined by the Committee at its first meeting following the completion of the fiscal year when all relevant data is available.
-That meeting typically occurs in February, with increases becoming effective in April.
-This is also the time when a special Performance Committee of the Board (intended to ensure the deductibility of these awards under Section 162(m) of the Internal Revenue Code) approves new MPP Performance Award grants and APP Performance Award grants under the 2011 Incentive Plan.
-Annual cash incentive bonuses are also approved at that time.
-Performance Phantom Stock grants are also awarded at this meeting.
-RSU grants were generally made in November, although interim grants are still occasionally awarded to specific individuals at other times during the year or at the time of a new hiring or promotion, or in recognition of a special retention need.
+Base salary increases are determined by the Committee at the first meeting after completion of the fiscal year when all relevant data is available.
+This meeting typically occurs in February, with increases becoming effective in April.
+The Committee also typically approves annual cash incentive bonuses and Performance Phantom Stock grants at this same meeting.
+At this same time, a special Performance Committee of the Board (intended to ensure the deductibility of these awards under Section 162(m) of the Internal Revenue Code) usually approves new MPP Performance Award grants and APP Performance Awards grants under the 2011 Incentive Plan.
+RSU grants have generally been made in November, though interim grants have been occasionally awarded to specific individuals at other times during the year or at the time of a new hiring or promotion, or in recognition of a special retention need.